 Shiitake mushrooms are low in calories, high in vitamin D, and loaded with dietary fiber.
 This edible mushroom is often used as a meat substitute due to its salty, umami flavors and meaty texture.

 Compounds such as eritadenines and sterols, commonly found in shiitake mushrooms, may be beneficial for the heart.
 An animal study examined the effects of this mushroom on rats with high blood pressure and concluded that shiitake normalized blood pressure levels.

 Cordyceps are among the healthiest mushrooms to eat if you’re battling cancer.
 This mushroom contains cordycepin, a compound that inhibits the growth of cancer cells.
 Polysaccharides found in cordyceps also show great potential to fight cancer, with research on its benefits for breast and colon cancer being particularly promising.

 If you’re an athlete, you can benefit greatly from including this mushroom species in your diet.
 Cordyceps works as a natural energy enhancer, as it improves your oxygen uptake and ATP production.
-With regular use, this fungus can improve your endurance and help your body recover faster from strenuous exercise.
+With regular use, this anti-inflammatory fungus can improve your endurance and help your body recover faster from strenuous exercise.

 White button mushrooms, otherwise known as portobello mushrooms, are the most common mushroom type on this list.
 You can find these white mushrooms high in calcium, beta glucan, and conjugated linoleic acid at your local grocery store, and they’re quite inexpensive.